Clarendon Street Veterinary Surgery’s Summer health advice for rabbit owners

 Pottering in the garden nibbling fresh grass is rabbit heaven.
 Plus, it’s excellent for their digestive system and teeth.
 However, not everything that grows in your garden this summer will be safe for your rabbit to eat ..

-Our nurse, Catherine Scott has pulled together a list of plant ‘do’s and don’ts’ to help keep your rabbit safe this summer.
+Our nurse, Sarah Berry has pulled together a list of plant ‘do’s and don’ts’ to help keep your rabbit safe this summer.

 Plants that could harm your rabbit this summer in Cambridgeshire: